apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

     copy_all_hadoop_jars_to_pyflink()
 ```

-Once the script finished, you should see output similar to
+Once the script finishes, you will see some output similar to
 ```
 Copying 645 Hadoop jar files to pyflink's lib directory at <PYTHON_DIR>/lib/python3.8/site-packages/pyflink/lib
 ```

-Now we need to provide a `file://` path to the `iceberg-flink-runtime` jar, which we can either get by building the project
+The next step is to provide a `file://` path that points to the `iceberg-flink-runtime` JAR.
+This path can be obtained by either building the project
-and looking at `<iceberg-root-dir>/flink-runtime/build/libs`, or downloading it from the [Apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime/).
+and looking into `<iceberg-root-dir>/flink-runtime/build/libs`, or directly downloading the JAR from the [Apache official repository](https://repo.maven.apache.org/maven2/org/apache/iceberg/iceberg-flink-runtime/).
-Third-party libs can be added to `pyflink` via `env.add_jars("file:///my/jar/path/connector.jar")` / `table_env.get_config().get_configuration().set_string("pipeline.jars", "file:///my/jar/path/connector.jar")`, which is also mentioned in the official [docs](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/python/dependency_management/).
+Third-party libs can be added to `pyflink` via `env.add_jars("file:///my/jar/path/connector.jar")` or `table_env.get_config().get_configuration().set_string("pipeline.jars", "file:///my/jar/path/connector.jar")` (refer to the [Flink Python docs](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/python/dependency_management/) for more information).
-In our example we're using `env.add_jars(..)` as shown below:
+In the following example, we choose `env.add_jars(..)`:

 ```python
 import os